 Awesome, right?
 It looks cool and it is fairly easy to accomplish.
-We picked up two 2′ x 4′ peg boards at our local hardware store and then picked up several packages of the different peg hook options.
+At our local hardware store, we picked up two 2′ x 4′ peg boards and several packages of the different peg hook options.
 We used double straight hooks and J hooks for the guns and single straight hooks for the sabers.
-We did also use L hooks for the guns, but liked those less than the J hooks.
+We also used L hooks for the guns, but liked those less than the J hooks.

 Remember, you don’t want the peg board to be installed flat against your wall or you won’t be able to get the peg inserts into place, so you need to add blocks of boards behind it.
-We added one at each corner of the separate peg boards and also half way done on each sides of the board.
+We added one at each corner of the separate peg boards and also halfway down each side of the board.

-Once we installed it I decided I wanted to ‘pretty it up’ some, so I added an painted orange border.
-I still want to get some sort of basket to attach to the board to hold all the loose/extra darts, but until then we are depositing them into one of his fabric bins he has in his room.
+Once we installed the peg board I decided to ‘pretty it up’ some by adding a painted orange border.
+I still want to get some sort of basket to attach to the board to hold all the loose/extra darts.
+Until then we are depositing them into one of the fabric bins next to the board.
 Since it is inevitable that we will find a dart or two around the house on any given day it is nice to have a location to deposit them.

 My son is in love with this wall almost as much as I am.
 He thinks it looks cool, and it makes finding his guns simple.

 You should also check out my DIY Nerf Spinning Target!
 This thing is super simple to make and the kiddos (and let’s face it, adults too) LOVE it!
 Great for a Nerf Birthday Party.